Film review: "I Am Not Your Negro"

-This evening around 9pm in an almost empty auditorium at the Cambridge Arts Picturehouse I watched a film called "I am not your Negro", directed by Raoul Peck.
+On around 9pm the Cambridge Arts Picturehouse showed the film "I am not your Negro", to an almost empty auditorium.

-In the Arts Picturehouse while paying the £11 in advance, I asked about something I remembered from years before - the seemingly interminable advertisements before the film.
-The man on the cash desk confirmed that with the official start time of 20:30 if I arrived at 20:45 I "would not miss anything".
+In the Arts Picturehouse while paying the £11 in advance, I asked about the seemingly interminable advertisements before the film, something I remembered from previous experiences there.
+The cashier confirmed that the advertised start time of 8:30pm meant that if I arrived at 8:45pm I "would not miss anything".
 I forgot to look at my watch but I think this may have been an understatement.

 At the start, I knew nothing about Baldwin and very little about this particular chapter of the murderous history of the USA.
 By the end, 95 minutes later, the increase in what I knew on these subjects was not much, but it was enough to be sure that James Baldwin was a lot more intelligent than this film, which would be more accurately described as patronising persuasion than informative documentary.